Applications are invited for one fully funded doctoral position in soft robotics at the School of Engineering, University of Aberdeen.

 preferably with experience in robotic technologies are encouraged to apply, a Master’s degree is preferable.
 Proficiency is required in at least one common programming language (C/C++, C#, Java, Python) and aptitude for working with robotic hardware.
 Excellent writing skills and a self-reliant well-organized style of working are essential.

-This is a full-time position available from June 2020 for a period of three years.
+This is a full-time position, starting in October 2020, for a period of three years.

 Formal applications can be completed online: https://www.abdn.ac.uk/pgap/login.php